compose-spec/compose-spec/05-services.md

 `deploy.restart_policy`, `deploy.resources.limits`, `environment`, `healthcheck`,
 `labels`, `logging.options`, `sysctls`, `storage_opt`, `extra_hosts`, `ulimits`.

-One exception that applies to `healthcheck` is that _main_ mapping cannot specify `disable: true` unless _referenced_ mapping also specifies `disable: true`.
-Compose implementations must return an error in this case.
+One exception that applies to `healthcheck` is that the main mapping cannot specify `disable: true` unless the  referenced mapping also specifies `disable: true`.
+Compose returns an error in this case.

 For example, the input below: